MatiasFrank/scalgoproto/doc/schema.md

 * A pointer to Bytes e
 * A pointer to brief table f

-A union can have at most 65535 different members.
+A union can have at most 65535 ??65536?? different members.
 To maintain backwards compatability new members must be added to the end.

 ### Namespace

 When generating NEKO for c++ often you want the readers and writers to be generated in a specific namespace.
-To do this a namespace decleration can be used as in the example below:
+To do this a namespace declaration can be used as in the example below:

     namespace my::ns;